-The new biotech development centre is being developed as a hub that will bridge the research and production of newly discovered medications.
+The facility will focus on the development of biotech medicines and manufacturing for clinical studies.
+It is being developed as a hub to bridge the research and production of newly discovered medications.

-Merck plans to leverage automation in manufacturing and laboratory processes.
+The facility will incorporate advanced technological and digital solutions.
+Merck also plans to integrate automation into manufacturing and laboratory processes.
 The facility will have flexible design features and open workspaces to allow the team to collaborate and innovate.
-It will meet international standards in terms of environment, health, quality and safety.
+It will comply with international standards for the environment, health, quality and safety.

 The centre will also feature process solutions provided by the company’s Life Sciences business to support clinical manufacturing and pilot plant operations.